Culture Beyond Covid

 - Create shared insight from the survey responses to support individual organisations, collaborative approaches and inform stakeholders.

 The first instalment of Culture Beyond Covid took place between 4th and 28th September.
 It was aimed to hep NI visual arts galleries learn about their own audiences’ views about coming back, what they’ve been doing over lockdown and what they’ll feel comfortable doing in the future.
 Your can download insights for free via our Insights page.

 The second instalment is for ticketed and non-ticketed organisations.
 Whether you’re a festival, a production company or a venue, this survey is for you.
 It opens on 14th October and will be running until 11th November.
 It is designed to find out about your audiences’ cultural behaviour – why and how they engage with culture, how their cultural engagement has changed since COVID, including questions about digital, paying for online content and what they’ve been up to.

 - Trying to plan for an uncertain future?

 - Want to know about how your visitors are engaging online?

 - Keen to keep talking to your visitors whether you are open or closed?

 Thrive’s Culture Beyond Covid: Heritage survey could help you answer these and other questions.

 Our next Culture Beyond Covid survey is for museums, built and natural heritage organisations to discover how they fit within their visitors’ lives before and during Covid, how visitors feel about coming back and what part online will play in their heritage experiences in the future.
 This survey opens on 16th November and will close on 7th December.

 Thrive is signing up heritage organisations to take part now.
 It’s free and simple to send to your audiences.
-If you want to get involved email Claire Rose who will get you started.
+If you want to get involved email Sarah who will get you started.